 Walk 5 - A superlative but strenuous high level linear walk from Kirkby Stephen Station to the Moorcock Inn taking in Mallerstang Edge [709m] with some spectacular scenery and good views of Wild Boar Fell - 13.5 miles - allow 6.5 hours.
 By Car or train - if arriving by car it will be necessary to park at Kirkby Stephen or Garsdale Stations and travel one stop on the train.
 Back to Moorcock Walks

 Start at Kirkby Stephen station and pass though the gate off the station access road following footpath downhill and parallel with the road to Kirkby Stephen.
 At the bottom of the hill, at Halfpenny House, turn right along a concrete private road leading to Wharton Hall.
 Before reaching Wharton Hall turn left and cross a field to a farm bridge across the River Eden.
 Turn left and immediately through a gate proceed right and uphill to a small gate in the fence.
-Cross the open pasture towards Nateby passing to the right hand side of a former school emerging at a minor road serving the Mallerstang valley.
+Cross the open pasture towards Nateby village passing to the right hand side of a former school emerging at a minor road serving the Mallerstang valley.

 Turn right and proceed along the road for 1/4 mile.
 Just beyond a lay-by a foot path strikes off to the left crossing several fields passing through a large gate with the wall on the left and then right.
-This crosses Thringill Beck by a footbridge [actually a dried up ravine] and continues to the right hand side of the ravine now proceeding uphill in a more or less straight line passing the hillock of Bells.
-From Bells it is necessary to select a line to the summit of High Pike as there are no distinct path.
-The going is a bit rough over open pasture and gets steep, passing the remains of a quarry working before reaching the first summit at High Pike Hill [642m].
+This crosses Thringill Beck by a footbridge [actually a mostly dried up ravine] and continues to the right hand side of the ravine now proceeding uphill in a more or less straight line passing the hillock of Bells.
+From Bells it is necessary to select a line to the summit of High Pike as there is no distinct path.
+The going is a bit rough and sometimes boggy over open pasture and gets steep, passing the remains of a quarry working before reaching the first summit at High Pike Hill [642m].

-From High Pike follow a faint track which continues across the plateau rising slightly to get to High Seat [709m].
+From High Pike follow a faint quad bike track which continues across the plateau rising slightly to get to High Seat [709m].
 The views open up at this point and the path drops downhill slightly before ascending to get to Gregory's Chapel [695m]..

 From Gregory's Chapel [actually a pile of stones] bear south west and proceed down the shoulder of the hill passing White Brow and Ravens Nest.
 This quickly becomes a spectacular cliff edge path along Mallerstang Edge with excellent views towards Wild Boar Fell.
 After a short while the path will emerge at the side of Hell Gill Beck which is followed all the way down to Hell Gill Bridge.